Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/robe-of-the-archmagi.md

 aliases: ["Robe of the Archmagi"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-194. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+194. Available in the SRD."
 ---
 # Robe of the Archmagi
 *Wondrous Item, major, legendary (requires attunement by a sorcerer, warlock, or wizard)*